 Additionally, while the Attorney General’s Office cannot give advice to either party participating in the mediation, the mediator can remind parties of the law and how courts have interpreted it, and “reality check” with each party as to what is and is not likely to succeed in court.
 This “reality check” can often help both the public office and the records requester understand whether one, the other, or both need to alter their approach to conform with the law and resolve the dispute.

-To request mediation, please complete and submit the online intake form located at www.ohioattorneygeneral.gov/PublicRecordsMediationIntakeForm, or contact the Ohio Attorney General’s Public Records Unit at 1-888-958-5088, or fax your intake form to 614-728-7592.
-If you choose to mail the intake form to our office, please send it to:
+To request mediation, please complete and submit the online intake form or fill out the PDF version of the intake form and either fax it (614-728-7592) or email it (Mediation@OhioAttorneyGeneral.gov) to the Ohio Attorney General's Public Records Unit.
+You can also call the Public Records Unit directly at 1-888-958-5088.
+If you choose to mail the intake form, please send it to:

 The Ohio Attorney General’s Office